animetosho/ParPar/xor_depends/info.md

     best performance.

-    -   A separate code branch is implemented to handle the case of src==dest, as well as seperate branches for 32 bit and 64 bit in the JIT version
+    -   A separate code branch is implemented to handle the case of src==dest, as well as seperate branches for 32 bit and 64 bit in the SSE2 JIT version (AVX2 version avoids this complexity by just copying the source to a temporary location)

     -   This separate branch does not implement the heuristic optimisation to remove some unnecessary XORs (complications with managing register usage and additional temporary variables), so expect a speed penalty from that

+    -   This isn’t an issue with the (64-bit) AVX512 implementation as there are sufficient registers available to not require a temporary memory store

 -   JIT requires memory to be allocated with write and execute permissions

 -   Overhead of JIT is comparitively high; JIT works best when fed larger buffers

+-   Single use JIT can usually trigger self-modifying code behaviour on processors, which increases the overhead of this technique

 -   As with other ALTMAP implementations, the data needs to be re-arranged before and after processing.
 Unfortunately, the process of converting